 - You must like or preferably love children.

 Not all people are very fond of children.
 Some consider them rambunctious rascals who do not know the meaning of decorum or silence.
 Even more people cannot deal with their antics.

 Despite their disastrous nature, children are just explorers viewing the world through rainbow-colored glasses.
 They are also highly impressionable and can remember everything so imagine what a sour adult could do in their lives.

-It our job here in home care agency in Bel Air MD, more so for our pediatric nurse, to tolerate children, guide them and give them the tender loving care they deserve.
+It our job here in home care agency in Edgewood MD, more so for our pediatric nurse, to tolerate children, guide them and give them the tender loving care they deserve.